missioncommand/mil-sym-js/Browser Compatibility.md

 Revision History
 Initial Document	03/24/2014

-Only IE & FireFox on Windows are getting tested regularly.
+Only IE & FireFox on Windows are getting tested extensively.
 Positives results for browsers are based on light testing but with symbols that would usually cause problems for browsers with sub-par custom font support.
 Browserstack.com was used for testing other platforms.

 | Windows 7 | Status | Testing Method |